ycpcs/fys100-fall2016/agenda/day06.md

 # Agenda

-On day 5 we will experiment with *Generative Art*, which is a term used to describe art that is the result of a process or computation.
+On day 6 we will experiment with animation.

-In particular, we will investigate *fractals*, which are visual patterns that exhibit self-similarity.
-Fractals are often found in nature.

 ## Get ready

 <img class="parimg" alt="Get ready" src="img/getready.png">

-To get ready, do the reading from the textbook (Chapters 4&ndash;5) and from [Chapter 8](http://natureofcode.com/book/chapter-8-fractals/) of [The Nature of Code](http://natureofcode.com/).
-Also, read through the description of [Lab 4](../labs/lab04.html).
+To get ready, read the description for [Lab 3](../labs/lab03.html).
+Also, if you do not yet have a method with x and/or y parameters that allows you to draw an element at an arbitrary position, please add one.
+(See [Lab 2](../labs/lab02.html) for details.)

 <div style="clear: both;"></div>